Braganca1/InsightOCR/README.md

 # InsightOCR

-InsightOCR is a full-stack document-intelligence app that converts images to searchable PDFs and serves them through a secure REST API.
+InsightOCR is a full-stack document-intelligence app that converts images to text and serves them through a secure REST API.

 ## 🔍 Features